 Beginning in 1998, certain theories were raised suggesting that the measles-mumps-rubella ("MMR") vaccine, and/or a mercury-based preservative known as "thimerosal" contained in several childhood vaccinations, might be causing the neurodevelopmental disorder known as autism.
 The emergence of those theories led to a large number of claims filed under the Program, each alleging that an individual's autism, or a similar disorder, was caused by the MMR vaccine, by thimerosal-containing vaccines, or by both.
-To date, more than 5,000 such cases have been filed with this court, and most of them remain pending.
+To date, more than 5,000 such cases have been filed with this court, and some of them remain pending.

-To deal with this group of cases involving a common factual issue -i.e., whether these types of vaccinations can cause autism-the Office of Special Masters (OSM) devised special procedures.
-On July 3, 2002, the Chief Special Master, acting on behalf of the OSM, issued a document entitled Autism General Order $\#1,^3$ which set up a proceeding known as the Omnibus Autism Proceeding (OAP).
+To deal with this group of cases involving a common factual issue - i.e., whether these types of vaccinations can cause autism - the Office of Special Masters (OSM) devised special procedures.
+On July 3, 2002, the Chief Special Master, acting on behalf of the OSM, issued a document entitled Autism General Order #1,3 which set up a proceeding known as the Omnibus Autism Proceeding (OAP).
 In the OAP, a group of counsel selected from attorneys representing petitioners in the autism cases, known as the Petitioners' Steering Committee (PSC), was charged with obtaining and presenting evidence concerning the general issue of whether vaccines can cause autism, and, if so, in what circumstances.
-The evidence obtained in that general inquiry was to be applied to the individual cases.
-Autism General Order #1, 2002 WL 31696785, at 3, 2002 U.S. Claims LEXIS 365, at 8.
+The evidence obtained in that general inquiry was to be applied to the